-We are now nearing nine years since Fannie Mae and Freddie Mac (the GSEs) first entered conservatorship, and yet their long-term status remains unresolved.
+Nine years have passed since Fannie Mae and Freddie Mac (the GSEs) were first placed into conservatorship, and yet their long-term status remains unresolved.
 The financial crisis exposed the structural conflicts and misaligned incentives in the GSE business model, as well as weaknesses in the regulatory framework that was in place at the time.
-The result-a breakdown of the secondary mortgage market, \$187 billion in taxpayer assistance, and continuing federal support of almost \$260 billion- underscores the importance of comprehensive reform.
+The result-a breakdown of the secondary mortgage market, \$187 billion in taxpayer assistance, and continuing federal support of almost \$260 billion-underscores the importance of moving forward with comprehensive reform now.